Application Instructions for the Bachelor of Education

 • For a first or a second teachable field in Business Education, applicants must have a combination of courses from among Business Administration, Commerce, Marketing, Accounting, Finance, Organizational Behaviour, Secretarial Arts.

-• For a first or a second teachable field in Family Studies, applicants must have a combination of courses from any two of the following three key theme areas: Family Studies, Nutrition and Consumer Studies.
-Candidates should contact the Faculty of Education before applying.
+• For a first or a second teachable field in Family Studies, applicants must have a combination of courses from at least two of the three theme areas; Food and Nutrition, Textiles and Housing, and Family Dynamics.
+Candidates should contact the Faculty of Education for more information before applying.

 • For a first or a second teachable field in French, applicants are expected to be competent in reading, writing, listening and speaking.
 Students will complete a practicum in a French Immersion class setting.